 The week of September 17-23 has been designated as Child Passenger Safety Week.
 It’s a good time to review car passenger safety for your children to make sure they are safe whenever they are traveling in a motor vehicle.
-At Charles Pitman Attorneys at Law, our Nashville passenger injury attorneys would like to remind you that it’s also a good time to review what you should do if you’re involved in an accident and have a child safety seat for your child.
+At Charles Pitman Attorneys at Law, our Nashville passenger injury attorneys would like to remind you that it’s also a good time to review what you should do if you’re involved in an accident and have a child safety seat.

 Keeping Your Kids Safe

-Always make sure that your child is properly fastened into their safety seat.
-If your child no longer uses a safety seat, make sure they use a seat belt and it’s properly fastened.
-It’s recommended that all children under the age of 13 ride in the back seat of your vehicle.
+Always make sure to properly fasten your child into their safety seat.
+If your child no longer uses a safety seat, make sure they use a seat belt.
+All children under the age of 13 should ride in the back seat of your vehicle.

 If you’ve been in car crash, you might need to replace your child’s car seat.
-The National Highway Traffic Safety Administration recommends that child safety seats should be replaced after a moderate or severe car crash.
+The National Highway Traffic Safety Administration recommends replacing child safety seats after a moderate or severe car crash.
 This also includes booster seats for bigger children, in addition to infant and toddler safety seats.

-You might not realize that your child’s safety seat is covered under your car’s insurance policy because it is considered part of your car.
+You might not realize that your car’s insurance policy covers your child’s safety seat.
 Most insurance companies will cover the cost to replace your child’s safety seat or booster seat.
-To be reimbursed for your child’s car seat, it must meet NHTSA’s criteria for car seats.
+To be reimbursed for your child’s car seat, it must meet NHTSA’scriteria for car seats.

 Consideration for Minor Car Crashes

 The NHTSA now recommend that you do not need to automatically replace a car seat if your accident was a minor crash.
-A minor crash is defined as:
+Aminor crash means:

-- There is no visible damage to your child’s safety seat;
+- No visible damage to your child’s safety seat;

-- You were able to drive your car away from the scene of the crash;
+- You could drive your car away from the scene of the crash;

 - No one in the crash sustained any injuries;